prasad598/OTC-CAP-CORE/ENDPOINTS.md

 Creates or updates workflow task monitoring records based on `CALL_TYPE`.
 When `CALL_TYPE` is `POST`, a new record is created using task details from SAP Process Automation.
 For `PATCH`, the existing record is updated.
+In both cases, the service request status and workflow process status are updated based on the provided task information.

 ```json
 {